-Table 6 The results of TOPSIS fuzzy method regarding the prioritization of strategies to reduce the consump tion of under ground wate 2 No. $d_i^-$ $d_i^+$ $RC_i$ Rank - $A{1,}$ Reducing a portion of the cultivated area in exchange for receiving cash subsidies.
-10.66619 8.367691 0.560379 4 7 $A{2,}$ Reducing groundwater extraction in exchange for cash subsidies.
-11.12382 7.87999 0.585347 С С A 3, Increasing Water Prices in Exchange for Higher Crop Prices 3.65702 15.28742 0.193039 9 4 $A{4,}$ Adopting Modern Irrigation Systems in Place of Traditional ones.
-13.40303 5.577716 0.706138 0 5 $A_5$ , Prioritizing the cultivation of autumn crops to utilize rainfall in fall, winter, and spring.
-7.158848 11.84819 0.376642 5 9 $A{6}$ Reducing the cultivated area of high water-demanding crops and replacing them with low water-demanding crops.
+Table (Table 6- The results of TOPSIS fuzzy method regarding the prioritization of strategies to reduce the consumption of underground water. the consump tion of under ground water N0. d_i^- d_i^+ RC_i Rank - $A{1,}$ Reducing a portion of the cultivated area in exchange for receiving cash subsidies.
+10.66619 8.367691 0.560379 4 2 A 2 , Reducing groundwater extraction in exchange for cash subsidies.
+11.12382 7.87999 0.585347 С З $A{3,}$ Increasing Water Prices in Exchange for Higher Crop Prices 3.65702 15.28742 0.193039 9 4 $A{4,}$ Adopting Modern Irrigation Systems in Place of Traditional ones.
+13.40303 5.577716 0.706138 2 5 A_5 , Prioritizing the cultivation of autumn crops to utilize rainfall in fall, winter, and spring.
+7.158848 11.84819 0.376642 5 9 A{6} Reducing the cultivated area of high water-demanding crops and replacing them with low water-demanding crops.
 14.29616 4.700346 0.752568 1

 The strategies for reducing groundwater consumption were prioritized using the Multi-Criteria Decision-Making (MCDM) model.
 This approach was chosen due to its ability to handle complex decision-making processes involving multiple criteria and stakeholder preferences.
 First, the relative importance of the criteria was determined using the fuzzy Shannon entropy method.
 This method was particularly useful for addressing uncertainties in stakeholder inputs and ensuring a robust weighting process.
 By incorporating fuzzy logic, the model effectively captures the vagueness and subjectivity inherent in stakeholder judgments, leading to more reliable results.
-The results, summarized in Table 5 revealed that the criterion "Preventing Drought Occurrence" $(C_7)$ had the highest weight, indicating its critical importance in the decision-making process.
+The results, summarized in Table 5 revealed that the criterion "Preventing Drought Occurrence" (C_7) had the highest weight, indicating its critical importance in the decision-making process.
 This finding underscores the stakeholders' concern about the long-term impacts of drought on agricultural sustainability.